AlanLeverenz/Final-Project/README.md

 ![](client/src/assets/images/Navbar_Visuals.png)

-The app defaults to storing 12 articles for each search, which are saved in the Query collection.
-Each set of 12 pertaining to a search are represented in a dot graph.
-The dots are spaced in 12 columns.
-Their score is visualized by their vertical position (negative to positive) and color (reds = negative, blues = neutral, greens = positive).
+The app stores 12 articles for each search which are saved in the Query collection.
+The number of queries that are stored is indicated by the number of pages.
+Left and right arrows surround the page number that is being currently displayed.
+Each article in a page is visualized as a dot in the graph.
+The article's score determines its vertical position (negative to positive) and color (reds = negative, blues = neutral, greens = positive).

 * IBM Watson NLU sentiment decimal scores have been converted to positive intervals ranging from 0 - 100.
 * Click on a dot to view its headline above.
+* Click on a right or left arrow to page through the query collections.
 * Click on the Delete button to remove all 12 articles in the graph from the Query database.

 ![](client/src/assets/images/visuals_page.png)